k2view-academy/K2View-Academy/articles/02_fabric_architecture/01_fabric_architecture_overview.md

 **3.3.2.1 Data Pre-processing:**

-Different projects have different data processing needs, for which Fabric offers a range of built-in functions and libraries, that can be invoked either individually or collectively:
+Different projects have different data processing needs, for which Fabric offers a range of built-in functions and libraries that can be invoked either individually or collectively:

 - Data anonymization: Fabric provides a [masking process](/articles/02_fabric_architecture/01_fabric_architecture_overview.md#5-security) that can be used to anonymize data for R&amp;D or QA purposes.